Nova Scotia New Democratic Party: Co-operative Commonwealth Federation (1933–1961)

-The New Party
+Nova Scotia NDP (1961–present)

 Following the creation of the federal and provincial New Democratic Party (NDP), MacDonald stepped down as leader and the locus of authority in the party moved to Halifax under the leadership of Professor James H. Aitchison.
 MacDonald lost his seat in the 1963 provincial election.
 The NDP would not win another until Jeremy Akerman became party leader and won the riding of Cape Breton East in the 1970 election.
 NDP representation in the House of Assembly grew slowly in throughout the 1970s, but never rose above four seats.
 The CCF had only been able to win seats on Cape Breton Island and the NDP did not win seats outside of Cape Breton until 1981.
 With the election of the 26-year-old Akerman as party leader in 1968, and his subsequent election to the legislature two years later, the party regained and developed its strong base in industrial Cape Breton, and won four seats in the election of 1978.
 However, the party failed to win any seats on the mainland, and this exacerbated tensions between the Akerman-dominated Cape Breton wing of the party and the university-based party establishment in Halifax.
 Following increasingly bloody internal battles Akerman resigned and the NDP lost all four Cape Breton seats in the following election.